mrkimbo/angular-exports/README.md

     npm install
     npm serve

-This should open a browser window to the 'stub' page
+This serves the demo app from localhost:8080

 ## Basic Usage